hslua/hslua/README.md

 --------

 HsLua provides the glue to use Lua with Haskell, and the other way around.
-It provides foreign function interace (FFI) bindings, helper functions, and as well as many utilities.
+It provides foreign function interface (FFI) bindings, helper functions, and as well as many utilities.

 [Lua][] is a small, well-designed, embeddable scripting language.